IQSS/ppr-ojs/README.md

 To configure the PPR plugin scheduled tasks, we need to reload the ``acron`` plugin.
 This needs to be requested to the PKP team.

-The PPR plugin scheduled tasks are configured in the The ``./scheduledTasks.xml`` file.
+The PPR plugin scheduled tasks are configured in the ``./scheduledTasks.xml`` file.

 The code for all scheduled tasks are under the ``tasks`` folder.